-Cardiomyopathy is a disease of the heart muscle.
-It is estimated that cardiomyopathy accounts for 5–10% of the 5–6 million patients already diagnosed with heart failure in the United States.
-This term is intended to exclude cardiac dysfunction that results from other structural heart disease, such as coronary artery disease, primary valve disease, or severe hypertension; however, in general usage the phrase ischemic cardiomyopathy is sometimes applied to describe diffuse dysfunction occurring in the presence of multivessel coronary artery disease, and nonischemic cardiomyopathy to describe cardiomyopathy from other causes.
+Cardiomyopathy is disease of the heart muscle.
+It is estimated that cardiomyopathy accounts for 5–10% of the heart failure in the 5–6 million patients carrying that diagnosis in the United States.
+This term is intended to exclude cardiac dysfunction that results from other structural heart disease, such as coronary artery disease, primary valve disease, or severe hypertension; however, in general usage, the phrase ischemic cardiomyopathy is sometimes applied to describe diffuse dysfunction attributed to multivessel coronary artery disease, and nonischemic cardiomyopathy to describe cardiomyopathy from other causes.
 As of 2006, cardiomyopathies are defined as “a heterogeneous group of diseases of the myocardium associated with mechanical and/or electrical dysfunction that usually (but not invariably) exhibit inappropriate ventricular hypertrophy or dilatation and are due to a variety of causes that frequently are genetic.”1

 | ||DILATED ||RESTRICTIVE ||HYPERTROPHIC |

 Expanding information renders this classification triad based on phenotype increasingly inadequate to define disease or therapy.
-Identification of more genetic determinants of cardiomyopathy has suggested a four-way classification scheme of etiology as primary (affecting primarily the heart) and secondary to other systemic disease.
-The primary ...
+Identification of more ...